openvinotoolkit/training_toolbox_caffe/README_CR.md

 ## Data preparation

-The training procedure can be done using data in LMDB format.
-Just as an example of usage there is a small dataset provided.
-At first, you need to create LMDB files from it.
-The original annotations are stored in <DATA_DIR>/annotation_train_cvt.json and <DATA_DIR>/annotation_val_cvt.json files.
+As an example of usage please download a small dataset from [here](https://download.01.org/opencv/openvino_training_extensions/datasets/crossroad/crossroad_85.tar.gz).
+To run training, you firstly need to create LMDB files.
+The annotations should be stored in <DATA_DIR>/annotation_train_cvt.json and <DATA_DIR>/annotation_val_cvt.json files.

 ### Create LMDB files